IkedaLab-Daniel/study-notes-vault/github-foundation-p1/Module-6.md

 ### JetBrains plugins
 If you work on your Codespaces in a JetBrains IDE, you can add plugins from the JetBrains Marketplace.

+## Unit 4: Codespaces versus GitHub.dev editor
+You're probably asking yourself, when should I use GitHub Codespaces and when should I use GitHub.dev?

+You can use GitHub.dev to navigate files and sources code repositories from GitHub, and make and commit code changes.
+You can open any repository, fork, or pull request in GitHub.dev editor.

+If you want to do more heavy lifting like testing your code, use GitHub Codespaces.
+It has compute associated with it so you can build your code, run your code, and have terminal access.
+GitHub.dev doesn't have compute in it.
+With GitHub Codespaces, you get the power of a personal Virtual Machine (VM) with terminal access, the same way you could use your local environment, just in the cloud.

+### Continue working on Codespaces
+You can start your workflow in GitHub.dev and continue working on a Codespace.
+If you try to access the Run and Debug View or the Terminal, you see a notification that they're not available in GitHub.dev.

+To continue your work in a Codespace, select Continue Working on….
+Select Create New Codespace to create a Codespace on your current branch.
+Before you choose this option, you must commit any changes.